teacherMaik/web-scrapping/README.md

 3. "$PWD/output" is local directory (Windows) where any saved files will be dumped
 4. "/app/output" is congainer volume directory where files will be saved when container is running
 5. "web-scraper" is the name of the Docker image defined from the build command

+You can develop your scraper.py code as you go and run the docker command at any time to visualize results.

+### ENJOY!